augustoasilva/chess-game-console-java/README.md

-# chess-game-console-java
+# Chess Game in Java
-A chess game in console made with Java
+A chess game in console made with Java for learning.